postgresml/postgresml/pgml-cms/docs/introduction/getting-started/import-your-data/README.md

 ## [Migrate with pg_dump](pg-dump)

 _pg_dump_ is a command-line PostgreSQL utility to migrate databases from one server to another.
-Databases of almost any size can be migrated with _pgdump_ quickly and safely.
+Databases of almost any size can be migrated with _pg_dump_ quickly and safely.